Cost Update

 How Much Does Flooring Installation Cost in San Diego?

-San Diego is an expensive place to do business, and flooring is no exception.
-If you are looking at a budget-friendly project, like installing luxury vinyl plank (LVP) in a small 500-square-foot ADU, you might stay closer to the $2,000 to $4,000 USD mark.
-LVP is a favorite here because it handles the moisture and salt air better than cheap laminate.
+San Diego is an expensive place to live, and the trades reflect that.
+If you are looking at a budget project, like putting down luxury vinyl plank (LVP) in a 500-square-foot ADU, you can expect to stay near the $1,500 to $3,500 mark.
+This usually covers basic materials and simple labor.

 What Affects the Cost?